AntonRagot/MachineLearning2019/project2/README.md

 We also added two flags to our `run.py` that can be used as follow:

-`python run.py -m MODEL`: use MODEL to make prediction on the test data.
+`python3 run.py -m MODEL`: use MODEL to make prediction on the test data.

 We support the following models:  CNN, CNN_GRU, LR, SVC, TREE, BAYES.

-`python run.py -r`: only for our best model (CNN) or CNN_GRU.
+`python3 run.py -r`: only for our best model (CNN) or CNN_GRU.
 Retrain the full model with all the parameters already set.
 Note that this will take a wrong time, and probably will not reproduce the exact model everytime.

 If you have any doubt, use `python run.py -h` to obtain help.